theninthsky/client-side-rendering/README.md

 This method has a lot of sense to it:
 <br>
-We would prefer the app to be visually complete in a single render, but we would never want to stall the page render until the async chunk finishes loading.
+We would prefer the app to be visually complete in a single render, but we would never want to delay the page render to after the async chunk finishes loading.

 However, since we preload all async chunks (and their vendors), this won't be a problem for us.
 So we **should** hide the entire app until the async chunk finishes loading (which, in our case, happens in parallel with all the render-critical assets):